+8. Take a picture next to the statue of King Neptune

-Take part in one of the festivals or summers events
+9. Take part in one of the festivals or summers events

-There are many live concerts along the waterfront and many places for shopping and dining on the street, so it seems to be a lot of fun.
+You can attend many live concerts along the waterfront, and there are also many places for shopping and dining on the street, so it seems to be a lot of fun.

 10. Visit the Virginia Aquarium & Marine Science Center

 Visiting the Virginia Aquarium & Marine Science Center is a must if you are a marine life lover.
-It’s the largest in the state and you get to see over 300 species of sharks and giant sea turtles.
-The aquarium is located on General Booth Boulevard.
+It’s the largest in the state, and you get to see over 300 species of sharks and giant sea turtles.
+You can find the aquarium on General Booth Boulevard.

 11. Have an ice cream with candies

-You can try Ben & Jerry’s, Cold Stone Creamery, Rita’s or Kohr Bros.
-I wish to tell you from where I got the one in the picture, but I swear I can’t remember.
+You can try Ben & Jerry’s, Cold Stone Creamery, Rita’s, or Kohr Bros.
+I wish to tell you where I got the one in the picture, but I swear I can’t remember.